tachidok/chapchom/README.md

 # Welcome !!!

 ### What the project is?
-We intend to develop a **Parallel-Pattern-Object-Oriented numerical library** with aims to solve PDE's by the Finite Element Method and Mesh Free Methods.
+We intend to develop a **Object-Oriented-Parallel numerical library** with aims to solve PDE's by the Finite Element Method and Mesh Free Methods.